C-Stew/SkyrimSE-Modlist/index.md

     - Load Ruins Clutter Improved BEFORE RUGNAROK
   - Hit `Deploy`

 Congrats!
 The easy part of the modding process is finished!
-At this point, Vortex should show **51 mods active**, and the last number in the Deploy Order should be **50**.
 Next, the load order needs to be optimized so the game doesn't instantly crash or have severe glitches.

-## LOOT Part 1
+## LOOT/SSEEdit Part 1
 As useful as Vortex's sorting rules are, **they are far from perfect**.
 To remedy this, we can use **LOOT: The Load Order Optimisation Tool**.
 Below are full, in-depth instructions from downloading and installing LOOT to fixing Vortex's shortcomings.
 - Go to [LOOT's official website](https://loot.github.io/) and click the blue `DOWNLOAD LOOT` button.
 This takes you to their GitHub releases page.
 - Download **LOOT.Installer.exe** from the latest release.
 Save it to a temporary location, such as your Downloads folder.